grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=12 (0x0C) - Pulse
-    VSCP_TYPE_INFORMATION_PULSE
-This can be used for slow pulse counts.
+    VSCP_TYPE_INFORMATION_PULSEThis can be used for slow pulse counts.
 This can be an S0-pulse interface or something similar.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |